 Disadvantages: Doesn't track sales or food inventory.
 Cannot process card payments.

 Cash box + mobile card processor

 Advantages: Low priced.
-Mobile processors often simply charge for swipe fees.
-But youꞌll need Wi-Fi access and or a good data plan to connect your mobile phone or tablet to the processing service.
+Mobile processors can simply charge for swipe fees, but you'll need Wi-Fi access and or a good data plan to connect to the processing service.

 Disadvantages: Most mobile processors include only a simple inventory system and limited additional features.

 Ongoing costs: Credit and debit card processing fees and mobile data fees.

 Cash box + POS system + mobile processing

 Advantages: Mobile credit and debit card processing plus sales and inventory tracking.